Image segmentation: the backbone of visual artificial intelligence?

 - Training data collection and preparation

 A training data set is built up, comprising pairs of images and corresponding segmentation masks.
-The images can be pre-processed if necessary to normalize pixel values or increase the size of the data set.
+The images can be π pre-processed if necessary to normalize pixel values or increase the size of the dataset.

 β